Guy of Vaux-de-Cernay: Albigensian Crusade

 In the summer of 1206, Guy was one of twelve Cistercian abbots delegated by the general chapter at the request of the pope and the abbot of Cîteaux to root out the Cathar heresy in southern France by preaching.
 He was still preaching in the spring of 1207.
 In a papal bull dated 28 March 1208, Innocent III designated Guy as master of preachers in charge of the evangelization efforts.
-In November 1209, Innocent and Arnaud Amaury both requested Guy's assistance in Carcassonne in the aftermath of the siege of August 1209.
+In November 1209, Innocent and Arnaud Amalric both requested Guy's assistance in Carcassonne in the aftermath of the siege of August 1209.

 Guy stepped down as abbot in 1210 because of his increasing involvement with the Albigensian Crusade.
 In that year, after the siege of Minerve, he attempted to preach "words of peace and admonishments for salvation" to the Cathars in their houses.
 The heretics reportedly rebuffed him with the words, "We don't want your faith.
 We renounce the Roman Church.
 You are working in vain.
 Neither life nor death will call us back from the belief we hold."
 Guy moved on to preach to a group of women, without success.
 This is the last recorded instance of Guy preaching to Cathars, but there is no implication in the Hystoria Albigensis that he had any role in the burning of about 140 of them at Minerve.